 Camille Ramani, Founder and Principal Consultant, Ramani Consulting

 Camille is an independent consultant committed to social justice with an expertise in "getting things done"!
 She specializes in helping organizations improve operational efficiencies and improving organizational capacity, specifically in technology management and strategy, workflow processes, and project management.
 She grew up in India and the Bay Area, is an avid surfer, and loves independent films.

 Kristin is a social change leader, with a focus on where care for the planet meets advocacy for equality and justice.
-She consults on organizational development and strategy with nonprofits, foundations and social enterprises, including Exhale.
-She is also currently serving as Program Director at Tunitas Creek Ranch, a working farm that hosts educational programs and retreats.
-Kristin was previously the Managing Director of Green for All, an organization she helped to found, which is working to build an inclusive green economy.
-She worked for many years as the Director of Programs at Bioneers, where she led efforts to widen participation in ecological and community restoration, particularly among underserved youth.
-Kristin serves on the Board of Trustees for the Tyler Rigg Foundation, is on the board of Edventure More and is a member of the Citizen's Advisory Committee for the Alemany Farmer's Market.
-She lives in San Francisco and Half Moon Bay, CA with her wife Bess, and their cat and dog.
+She consults on strategy, program development and organizational development for nonprofits, foundations, farms and social enterprises.
+Her current work includes serving as the Strategic Miracles Director for COAL, a musical designed to engage people around climate change, and piloting the development of a retreat center at the Toll House/Bell Valley Farms, a ranch in Mendocino County, CA. Kristin was previously the Program Director at Tunitas Creek Ranch/New Priorities Foundation, a foundation and working farm that hosted educational programs and retreats.
+She was the Managing Director of Green for All, an organization she helped to found, which is working to build an inclusive green economy.
+For many years, Kristin worked as the Director of Programs at Bioneers, where she led efforts to widen participation in ecological and community restoration, particularly among underserved youth.
+Her background includes nonprofit management, teaching, community organizing and marketing strategy.
+Kristin serves on the Board of Trustees for the Tyler Rigg Foundation and also on the Board of Directors for Windcall and Edventure More.

 Rich Snowdon, Coach